The John Varley tripboat that runs from Tapton Lock is a brand new boat that has a large wheelchair lift and a hearing loop.

 The section east of Worksop to West Stockwith is mixed in terms of the quality of the towpath – sometimes extremely access friendly and sometimes in desperate need of repair.

-Please note that K Barriers are used widely on the canal towpath.
-These are fine for most mobility scooters (see photo below), but the latest, very big ones may not be able to pass through.
+Please note that K Barriers are used widely on the canal towpath in the eastern section.
+They have been removed on the western (Derbyshire) section.
+These are fine for most mobility scooters (see photo below), but the latest, very big scooters may not be able to pass through.

 We recommend the following sections for mobility scooter access